xtoazt/azalea/README.md

 ## Perfect for Chromebooks

 Clay Terminal is designed to work on Chromebooks where you might not have direct access to the native terminal.
-The web version runs entirely in your browser using Web Workers - no backend server needed!
-It provides a terminal-like experience with a virtual filesystem and command execution, perfect for learning terminal commands and basic operations.

-**Note:** The web version runs in a browser sandbox, so it can't execute real system commands.
-For real terminal access, use the Electron desktop version.
+**With Bridge Server (Recommended):**
+- ✅ Real system command execution (full bash)
+- ✅ Real filesystem access (your actual files)
+- ✅ All commands work (not just a limited set)
+- ✅ Interactive programs (vim, nano, htop, etc.)

+**Without Bridge (Fallback):**
+- Browser-only execution (Web Worker)
+- Virtual filesystem (in-memory)
+- Limited command set

+**To get real system access:** Start the bridge server with `./start-bridge.sh` or install it as a system service.

 ## Inspiration